wp-plugins/postman-gmail-extension/readme.txt

 = 0.2.1 - 2015-02-25 =
 * A bug in the Plugin causes it to crash when deactivating if the parent Postman SMTP plugin is not installed and active.
 Fixed.
 * Fixed port-testing race condition bug in Postman Setup Wizard when using Gmail API Extension
+* Added a warning message if this plugin is installed without Postman, in case a user thinks this is a stand-alone solution.

 = 0.2 - 2015-02-23 =
 * Published to WordPress.org